sean-gugler/DeathmazeFairPlay/SPOILERS.md

 All the details of what is different in the Fair Play edition are revealed here.
 Naturally, reading this will give away many of the secrets and puzzle solutions and potentially spoil the play experience for you.

-**ONLY PROCEED IF YOU HAVE ALREADY SOLVED THE GAME OR HAVE NO INTEREST IN DOING SO**
+**ONLY PROCEED IF YOU HAVE ALREADY SOLVED THE GAME OR HAVE NO INTEREST IN DOING SO!**

 You have been warned.